alextakahashi/SAPFioriBikes/SAPFioriBikesBlogEditing.md

 ## Next Steps

-Although this is the last post for this release, in a future post I will extend this project to show Bart as an `FUIRoute`.
+Although this is the last post for this release, in the next post I will extend this project to show Bart as an `FUIRoute`.

 ## Conclusion